mmahabadi/tvmaze/README.md

 ## Introduction

 This project is designed to create a TV show dashboard application that categorizes and displays shows based on their genres.
 The application uses the [TVMaze API](http://www.tvmaze.com/api) to fetch TV shows and provides features such as genre-based categorization, rating-based sorting, and a detailed view for each show.
 Additionally, it includes a search functionality to allow users to look up TV shows by name.
 As users scroll down, shows are dynamically loaded based on genres, ensuring a seamless browsing experience.
-The project is published and can be accessed at [https://tvmaze-fawn.vercel.app/](https://tvmaze-fawn.vercel.app/).
+The project has undergone thorough testing, achieving an approximate unit test coverage of 85%.
+It is published and can be accessed at [https://tvmaze-fawn.vercel.app/](https://tvmaze-fawn.vercel.app/).

 ## Features